Referee: Reference-aware Audiovisual Deepfake Detection: Experiments

 \subsection{Datasets}

-\tparagraph{FakeAVCeleb.} We train \ours on FakeAVCeleb~\cite{khalid2021fakeavceleb}, which includes both audio and visual manipulations.
+We train \ours on FakeAVCeleb~\cite{khalid2021fakeavceleb}, which includes both audio and visual manipulations.
 Visual manipulations were created using FaceSwap~\cite{kowalski2018faceswap}, FSGAN~\cite{nirkin2019fsgan}, and Wav2Lip~\cite{prajwal2020lip}, while audio manipulations were generated with SV2TTS~\cite{jia2018transfer}.
 The dataset provides deepfake videos with only visual manipulation, only audio manipulation, or manipulations in both modalities.
 We further sourced 37k real videos corresponding to the same 500 identities from VoxCeleb2~\cite{voxceleb2} to use as reference videos.

-\tparagraph{FaceForensics++ (FF++).} We use FF++~\cite{rossler2019faceforensics++} to evaluate the generalization capabilities of methods across the difference of training and test data.
-The benchmark encompasses five manipulation methods: DeepFakes~\cite{faceswap2018}, FaceSwap~\cite{kowalski2018faceswap}, Face2Face~\cite{thies2016face2face}, NeuralTexture~\cite{thies2019deferred}, and FaceShift~\cite{li2019faceshifter}.
-It includes data subjected to not only face swapping but also expression manipulation, enabling the evaluation of the models' performance across diverse manipulation types.
-In the official test split, we only use the videos from which the corresponding audio tracks could be reliably extracted.
+Following prior works~\cite{yang2023avoid, oorloff2024avff}, FakeAVCeleb is split 70\% for training, and 30\% for a test set.
+To assess cross-dataset generalization, we evaluate on FaceForensics++ (FF++)~\cite{rossler2019faceforensics++}, encompassing five manipulation methods~\cite{faceswap2018, kowalski2018faceswap, thies2016face2face, thies2019deferred, li2019faceshifter} ranging from face-swapping to expression manipulation.
+Evaluation is conducted on the official test split for videos where audio tracks could be reliably extracted.
+For zero-shot cross-lingual evaluation, we utilize KoDF~\cite{kwon2021kodf}, a Korean speech deepfake dataset manipulated with six different techniques~\cite{kowalski2018faceswap, perov2020deepfacelab, nirkin2019fsgan, siarohin2019first, yi2020audio, prajwal2020lip}.
+Following~\cite{feng2023self, oorloff2024avff}, we randomly sampled 100 real and 100 audio-driven manipulated fake videos for evaluation, except manipulation techniques already employed in FakeAVCeleb.